wptechprodigy/ethernaut_500nigeriandev/coin-flip/index.md

 I had to use [Remix](remix.ethereum.org) online editor for this level.
 The first issue I got was that the math library can't be found.

 Googling again, I found an issue [here](https://github.com/OpenZeppelin/openzeppelin-contracts/issues/1824) on the SafeMath's github repo that helped me resolved this blocker.

+By prefixing the import link with ```https://github.com/OpenZeppelin/``` resolved the _can't be found issue_.

 I also had to change the Solidity version I was using to version 0.6.0.
 Doing this, issue of naming the constructor function same as the contract name in earlier version of Solidity showed up.

 I only needed to **read the error message** to resolve the issue.
 I changed the name simply to ```constructor()``` and that was it.